-For each of the 38 country-years we retain for analysis, tables 3a to 3al in the appendix present a crosstabulation of the dependent variable and variable interest, i.e., whether the respondent would like FGC to continue and whether the respondent reports having undergone FGC.
-As alluded to in the tables of descriptive statistics, in all countries except The Gambia, Guinea, Mali, and Sierra Leone, the number of respondents who say they do not support the continuance of FGC is greater than the number of respondents who say they support the continuance of the practice.
+For each of the 38 country-years we retain for analysis, table 2 presents a cross-tabulation of the dependent variable and variable interest, i.e., whether the respondent would like FGC to continue and whether the respondent reports having undergone FGC, for women aged 15-49 in West Africa.
+As alluded to in the tables of descriptive statistics, in all countries except The Gambia, Guinea, Mali, and Sierra Leone, the proportion of women aged 15-49 who say they do not support the continuance of FGC is greater than the proportion of women aged 15-49 who say they support the continuance of the practice.
 This is true for all years of data collection.
-Similarly, the number of respondents who report not having undergone FGC exceeds the number of respondents who report having undergone FGC in all but 5 out of 13 countries.
+Similarly, the proportion of women aged 15-49 who report not having undergone FGC exceeds the number of women aged 15-49 who report having undergone FGC in all but 5 out of 13 countries.
 Those countries are Burkina Faso, The Gambia, Guinea, Mali, and Sierra Leone.
 This is true for all years of data collection.
-Encouragingly for the opponents of FGC, the number of women who (i) report having undergone FGC, but (ii) are against the continuance of the practice exceeds the number of women who (i) report not having undergone FGC but (ii) are in favor of the continuance of the practice in each of the countries and years retained for analysis, except in Nigeria in 1998.
+Encouragingly for the opponents of FGC, the number of women aged 15-49 who (i) report having undergone FGC, but (ii) are against the continuance of the practice exceeds the number of women aged 15-49 who (i) report not having undergone FGC, but (ii) are in favor of the continuance of the practice in each of the countries and years retained for analysis, except in Nigeria in 1998.